CavanWagg/Vikings-footballer/readme.md

 # University of Minnesota Bootcamp

 ## Project # 2

-### Home Screen
+Home Screen

 ![Screenshot](https://cl.ly/469f32544d7a/Image%2525202018-08-25%252520at%2525209.33.01%252520AM.png)

-### Select a Team
+Select a Team

 ![Screenshot](https://cl.ly/5d9c09f2ccb1/Image%2525202018-08-25%252520at%2525209.43.34%252520AM.png)

-### Select Run or Pass to Move down the field and score
+Select Run or Pass to Move down the field and score

 A run will usually lead to less yards but is less likely to lead to a turnover.
-Pass is higher risk, higher reward
+Pass is higher risk, higher reward.

 ![Screenshot](https://cl.ly/6a83fbe7fb28/Image%2525202018-08-25%252520at%2525209.45.32%252520AM.png)

-### When time runs out, you can input your name to see if you made it on the leaderboard
+When time runs out, you can input your name to see if you made it on the leaderboard

 ![Screenshot](https://cl.ly/f8720534a843/Image%2525202018-08-25%252520at%2525209.48.54%252520AM.png)

-### Leaderboard
+Leaderboard

 ![Screenshot](https://cl.ly/eb0ec898de26/Image%2525202018-08-25%252520at%2525209.51.16%252520AM.png)

 ### Demo